Edited by: Keri Stooksbury

 Chase will pull your personal credit when applying, even if you have an EIN attached to the application.
 They will not, however, perform a hard pull on employees that are added to your Chase Ink card as authorized users.

-As a general rule, stick with the Ink Unlimited unless your business can take advantage of the bonus categories offered by the Ink Cash or Ink Preferred.
+As a general rule, stick with the Ink Business Unlimited card or Ink Business Premier card unless your business can take advantage of the bonus categories offered by the Ink Business Cash card or Ink Business Preferred card.

-However, you can combine points earned with an Ink Business Unlimited or Ink Business Cash with an Ink Preferred or Sapphire card, and then transfer points to Chase’s transfer partners.
+Also remember that unless you have an Ink Business Preferred card, Chase Sapphire Preferred card, or Chase Sapphire Reserve card, you cannot transfer your points to one of Chase’s many transfer partners.
+However, you can combine points earned with an Ink Business Unlimited card or Ink Business Cash card with one of these cards and then transfer points to Chase’s transfer partners.

 And as always, let us know if you have any questions in the comments!